 Fast assembly with few tripping hazards

-If both poles are in the guide, the tent is basically already standing.
+If both poles are in the guiding tunnel, the light tent is basically already standing.
 Now only the tent lines have to be guyed with pegs.
 All lines are already attached.
 This creates guy lines – triangles that give the tent good stability even under wind pressure.
 The tension adjustment is simple.
 Reflective elements make the guy ropes easily visible in the dark with flashlight.

 Materials for the canvas, inner tent and poles